Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's aggregation of latest postcode level ATO data for financial year 2022 shows Busselton - East had a median taxpayer income of $49,188 and an average income of $64,961.
-Nationally, these figures are $57,323 (median) and $71,163 (average).
-In Rest of WA, they stand at $57,323 and $71,163 respectively.
-By September 2025, adjusted for Wage Price Index growth of 14.2%, estimated median income is approximately $56,173 and average income is $74,185.
-Census data indicates household, family, and personal incomes rank modestly in Busselton - East, between the 27th and 32nd percentiles.
-Income analysis reveals that 29.5% of residents (3,045 people) fall into the $1,500 - $2,999 bracket, reflecting regional patterns where 31.1% occupy this range.
+AreaSearch's aggregation of latest postcode level ATO data for financial year 2022 shows Busselton - East SA2 had a median taxpayer income of $49,188 and an average of $64,961.
+These figures align with national averages, while Rest of WA stands at $57,323 and $71,163 respectively.
+Based on Wage Price Index growth of 14.2% since financial year 2022, estimated median income is approximately $56,173 and average is $74,185 as of September 2025.
+Census data indicates household, family, and personal incomes rank modestly in Busselton - East, between the 26th and 31st percentiles.
+Income analysis reveals that 29.5% of residents (3,045 people) fall into the $1,500 - $2,999 bracket, mirroring regional patterns where 31.1% occupy this range.
 Housing affordability pressures are severe, with only 82.7% of income remaining, ranking at the 25th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income